Greece Gambling Regulation

 Sanctions for Violations of Greek Gambling Laws

 SanctionsServicing the local market without the necessary authorization is considered a criminal offense in Greece.
-Article 52 of Law № 4002/2011 describes in depth the penalties imposed on violators.
+Article 52 of Law № 4002/2011 describes in detail the penalties imposed on violators.
 The country’s authorities will first attempt to identify and locate the Chief Executive Officer and the board members of the violating gambling company.
 As legal representatives of the unlicensed firms, they will be deemed the perpetrators of the offense.

 With that said, the most common enforcement action in Greece is blacklisting the domains of illegal gambling firms.
 The Hellenic Gaming Commission is very active in this respect.
 The regulator blacklisted as many as 466 unauthorized websites in 2016 alone.
-At the time of writing, the number has skyrocketed to a whopping 2,852 blocked websites.
+At the time of writing, the number has skyrocketed to 2,852 blocked websites.

 Conclusion